xzava/test_data/README.md

 - Default rows is `50`
 - Default output_path is `CWD`

-Note: Spec suggested rows should be the first column, since it has a default and columns is required, it makes sense to place `columns` first.

 Note: Python 3.9.13 was used, should work on anything 3.6 and up.